Spectral Fiber Cladding and Prism

 Step 1:

 Prepare the cladding mold by placing the fiber in the mold bottom and putting the mold top on.
 Screw in two screws at the bottom end [describe which end is which] so that the fiber is clamped in place.
 Now pull on the other end of the fiber until you feel that it is stretched taught, and screw in the bolts at that end.
 This ensures that the fiber is as straight as possible during while casting.
-Tighten all other bolts and set aside for now.
+Tighten all other bolts and set aside.

 Step 2: